eartharoid/leekslazylogger/docs/getting-started.md

 	log.info('Hello world');
 	```

 A list of the default log types can be found [here](/log-types).
-Look at [this](/customisation/custom-types) page for information about custom log types
+Look at [this](/customisation/custom-types) page for information about custom log types.